jiangsier-xyz/jiangsier-archetype-demo/README.md

 You can use [build.sh](https://github.com/jiangsier-xyz/jiangsier-archetype-demo/blob/main/bin/build.sh) to build your project.
 It does the following in order:
 1. Compile and package your project using Maven.
 2. Use `docker buildx` to generate amd64 and arm64 docker images at the same time, and push to the Docker warehouse (the default is hub.docker.com, please configure your own private warehouse).
-3. Pull the dependent charts declared in the Helm configuration, currently relying on bitnami/mysql and bitnami/redis-cluster.
+3. Pull the dependent charts declared in the Helm configuration, currently relying on bitnami/mysql and bitnami/redis.

 ### Install, upgrade and uninstall the application
 You can use [install.sh](https://github.com/jiangsier-xyz/jiangsier-archetype-demo/blob/main/bin/install.sh), [upgrade.sh](https://github.com/jiangsier-xyz/jiangsier-archetype-demo/blob/main/bin/upgrade.sh), [uninstall.sh](https://github.com/jiangsier-xyz/jiangsier-archetype-demo/blob/main/bin/uninstall.sh) to install, upgrade, uninstall your application and Its dependencies (MySQL & Redis).
 Note that information such as database URL, password, etc. will be mounted to the container as a Secret resource through a Spring configuration file (application-private.yml) generated during installation, and loaded by the Spring-boot application.
-For details, please refer to [_spring.tpl](https://github.com/jiangsier-xyz/jiangsier-archetype-demo/blob/main/app-meta/helm-config/templates/_spring.tpl) and [deployment.yaml](https://github.com/jiangsier-xyz/jiangsier-archetype-demo/blob/main/app-meta/helm-config/templates/deployment.yaml).
+For details, please refer to [_spring.tpl](https://github.com/jiangsier-xyz/jiangsier-archetype-demo/blob/main/configs/helm/templates/_spring.tpl) and [deployment.yaml](https://github.com/jiangsier-xyz/jiangsier-archetype-demo/blob/main/configs/helm/templates/deployment.yaml).

 ### Debugging the application
 #### Local debugging
 By default, jiangsier-archetype-demo uses part of the configuration in helm to generate the Spring configuration needed at runtime, and try to avoid maintaining same parameters in multiple places and systems (such as MySQL URL).
-The rendering template is [_spring.tpl](https://github.com/jiangsier-xyz/jiangsier-archetype-demo/blob/main/app-meta/helm-config/templates/\_spring.tpl).
+The rendering template is [_spring.tpl](https://github.com/jiangsier-xyz/jiangsier-archetype-demo/blob/main/configs/helm/templates/\_spring.tpl).
 The rendering result will be accessed by the application as a Secret resource named "jiangsier-archetype-demo-spring-properties", and the corresponding key/file name is "application-private.yml".

 If you want to debug locally, you generally don't run helm rendering, and the connection addresses of many services are usually not the service addresses automatically deployed in k8s.
 You need to solve the problem of dependent services (such as MySQL, Redis) by yourself, and manually maintain an [application-local.yml](https://github.com/jiangsier-xyz/jiangsier-archetype-demo/blob/main/jiangsier-archetype-demo-start/src/main/resources/application-local.yml), and load it in the debug option of the IDE, then you can debug your application normally.
-> [mysql-local.sh](https://github.com/jiangsier-xyz/jiangsier-archetype-demo/blob/main/bin/mysql-local.sh) and [redis-local.sh](https://github.com/jiangsier-xyz/jiangsier-archetype-demo/blob/main/bin/redis-local.sh) can help you run/stop a local MySQL and Redis, hope they can help your debugging.
+> [local-deps.sh](https://github.com/jiangsier-xyz/jiangsier-archetype-demo/blob/main/scripts/local-deps.sh) can help you run/stop a local MySQL and Redis, hope they can help your debugging.

 #### Remote debugging
 Sometimes local debugging can't reproduce the problem on the server, or you can't find the provider of the services that the application depends on, so you want to directly debug the pods in the k8s cluster remotely. jiangsier-archetype-demo has considered this aspect, you follow the steps below: